 439/Econ.
 425/Poli.
 Sci.
 439. Inequality in the United States.
 Econ..
 201 or Poli.
 Sci.
 111. (3).
 (SS).

 This course deals with economic inequality in the U.S. We begin by asking whether the goal of equality competes with other societal goals such as liberty and efficiency.
 Next we examine the sources of economic inequality.
 We investigate how and whether the family, neighborhoods, schools, and labor markets exacerbate and/or reduce economic inequality.
 This is followed by an examination of domestic social policies directed toward economic inequality.
 This will include: tax policies, charity, neighborhood reorganization, constitutional amendments and equal opportunity policies.
 We will ask whether these policies can be altered to be more effective.
+This course requires eight short papers and a final exam.
 (Corcoran and Courant)

 450/Poli.
 Sci.
 438. Ethics and Public Policy.
 (4).
 (SS).

 This course will explore the ethical issues raised by a variety of public policies.
 After some initial discussion of ethical theories and of the relationship between ethics and politics, we will consider four topics: (1) evaluation techniques such as benefit-cost analysis, (2) the concept of liberty and policies that restrict it, (3) the concept of equal treatment, and (4) some of the ethical issues raised by the operations of multinational corporations.
 Classes will combine lectures about the various concepts and discussions of particular policies.
 Among the texts for the course will be Fred Feldman, Introductory Ethics; J.S.
 Mill, On Liberty; John Rawls, A Theory of Justice; Douglas Rae, Equalities; and Henry Shue, Basic Rights.
 There will be approximately eight writing assignments during the term, several of which will be revised and resubmitted.
 There will be no exams.
 (Chamberlin)